 Last year I turned 75 and our insurance costs more than doubled.

-Leonard, I think your timing is off.
+Leonard, if I understand your days correctly, I think your timing is off.

 Most travel insurance will cover pre-existing health conditions IF bought within +/- 14 days of the first money paid for the trip.
-You don't need to buy insurance until you have a non-refundable purchase, ie hotel, plane.
-Example: I bought refundable plane tickets and reserved five cancellable hotels without paying a deposit so there is nothing for insurance to cover.
+You don't need to buy insurance until you have a non-refundable purchase, ie hotel, plane, tour etc. Example: I bought refundable plane tickets and reserved five cancellable hotels without paying a deposit so there is nothing for insurance to cover.
 Today I paid a one-night non-refundable deposit on the sixth hotel.
 The clock is now ticking to buy travel insurance to cover pre-existing conditions.
 The 180 days is the company's look back period for pre-existing conditions.

 If you miss the deadline to cover pre-existing conditions, you can still buy travel insurance but without that rider.
 As I said in my earlier post, BCBS Global will cover pre-existing almost anytime before your departure.
 I researched and bought an annual policy two years ago; other policies may vary.